muratk3n/thirdwave/en/tweets/2019/week30.md

 ---

 Hah.
-Just noticed the name is like "crystal ball".
+Just noticed her name is like "crystal ball".

 Nice job parents.
 At least it's not one of those hippie boomer parent names; I know a Jennifer with double 'n' intead of double 'f'.
-Way to be 'out of the ordinary', 'rebellious', 'bucking the system' boomers.
+Way to be 'out of the ordinary', 'rebellious' boomers, 'bucking the system'.
 Enjoy your price-inflated real-estate.

 *2019-7-22 17:50:26*